Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 #.
 Select the folder **Pickit** > **MotoPlus** on the USB device under :guilabel:`MotoPlus APL` → :guilabel:`FOLDER`.
 #.
 Load the MotoPlus application under :guilabel:`MotoPlus APL` → :guilabel:`LOAD(USER APPLICATION)`.

-.. warning:: In the next step uploading the system data file **MACRO INST DEF DATA, MACRO.DAT** will remove all existing macro files on your controller before pushing in the Pickit macros.
+.. warning:: In the next step, uploading the system data file **MACRO INST DEF DATA, MACRO.DAT** will remove all existing macro files on your controller, before pushing in the Pickit macros.
-   If this is unwanted, don't upload the file.
+   If this is unwanted, do not upload the file.
-   All other files should be uploaded as described below and then you can :ref:`manually-define_macros`.
+   In that case, you should upload all other files as described below, and then :ref:`manually define the macros. <manually-define_macros>`

 Press :guilabel:`Select`, :guilabel:`Enter` and confirm.
 Now reboot the controller in **normal mode** with the USB device still attached.